 The market risk arising from trading and non trading activities are concentrated in Bank Treasury and Market risk teams.
 Regular reports are submitted to the Management and the Board of Directors.

-The Board of Directors approves the risk strategy, risk policies and prudential limits within which the operations are to be carried out.
+The Board of Directors approves the risk strategy, risk policies and prudential limits within which the operations are

 Implementation of the policies and business strategies are delegated to Management and the Risk Management Unit.